Chat with us, powered by LiveChat

 EAL: English as an Additional Language

-This is the term used to describe students in UK schools who speak a language other than English as their home language.
-They are usually immersed in the English-speaking environment and have to learn English at the same time as learning curriculum content, which can be extremely challenging.
-If we want to support students effectively, teachers need a solid understanding of what EAL is so they can plan accordingly.
+EAL describes students in UK schools who speak a language other than English as their home language.
+They are usually immersed in the English-speaking environment, learning English at the same time as learning curriculum content, which can be extremely challenging.

 ESL: English as a Second Language